Culture of Belarus: Music

 The first major musical composition by a Belarusian was the opera Faust by Antoni Radziwiłł.
 In the 17th century, Polish composer Stanisław Moniuszko composed many operas and chamber music pieces while living in Minsk.
 During his stay, he worked with Belarusian poet Vintsent Dunin-Martsinkyevich and created the opera Sialianka (Peasant Woman).
 At the end of the 19th century, major Belarusian cities formed their own opera and ballet companies.
 The ballet Nightingale by M. Kroshner was composed during the Soviet era.

 After World War II, the music focused on the hardships of the Belarusian people or on those who took up arms in defense of the homeland.
 This was the time period that Anatoly Bogatyrev, the creator of the opera 'In Polesia Virgin Forest', served as the "tutor" of Belarusian composers.
 The National Academic Theatre of Ballet, in Minsk, was awarded the Prix Benois de la Danse in 1996 as the top ballet company in the world.

 Popular Soviet Belarusian music was composed by several prominent bands, many of whom performed Belarusian folk music.
 Folk rock act Pesniary, formed in 1969 by guitarist Vladimir Mulyavin, became the most popular folk band of the Soviet Union, and often toured over Europe.
 Pesniary's example inspired Syabry and Verasy to follow their way.
 The tradition of Belarus as a centre of folk and folk rock music is continued today by Stary Olsa, Vicious Crusade and Gods Tower, among others.

 Rock music of Belarus arose in Perestroika times.
-Bands like Bi-2 (currently living in Russia), Lyapis Trubetskoy, Krama and ULIS were founded in the late 1980s or early 1990s.
+Bands like Bi-2, Lyapis Trubetskoy, Krama and ULIS were founded in the late 1980s or early 1990s.
 Though rock music has risen in popularity in recent years, the Belarusian government has suppressed the development of popular music through various legal and economic mechanisms.
 Because of these restrictions, many Belarusian bands prefer to sign up to Russian labels and to perform in Russia or Ukraine.

 Researchers Maya Medich and Lemez Lovas reported in 2006 that "independent music-making in Belarus today is an increasingly difficult and risky enterprise", and that the Belarusian government "puts pressure on ‘unofficial’ musicians - including ‘banning’ from official media and imposing severe restrictions on live performance."
 In a video interview on freemuse.org the two authors explain the mechanisms of censorship in Belarus.

-Since 2004, Belarus has been sending artists to the Eurovision Song Contest.
+Since 2004 and until its suspension from the EBU in 2021, Belarus had been sending artists to the Eurovision Song Contest.